verrazzano/docs/content/en/docs/setup/install/multicluster.md

 <!-- omit in toc -->
 ### Registration steps
-The first three registration steps are to be performed on the **admin** cluster, and the last step is to be performed on the **managed** cluster.
-The cluster to run the command against is indicated in each code block.
+Perform the first three registration steps on the **admin** cluster, and the last step, on the **managed** cluster.
+The cluster against which to run the command is indicated in each code block.
-#### On the Admin Cluster
+#### On the admin cluster
 1. To begin the registration process for a managed cluster named `managed1`, apply the VerrazzanoManagedCluster object on the admin cluster.
    ```shell
    # On the admin cluster